Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-The competition between the strong ionic bonding, the attraction of the oxygen nucleus, and the repulsion of O$^-$ anions to electrons results in a balanced oxygen valence state of O$^{x-}$ ($1<x\leq2$) in ionic oxides.
-Notably, in \ce{YBa2Cu3O7}, the average valence state of oxygen anions and copper cations is low, calculated as -1.69 and +1.62~\cite{Krakauer1988}, respectively.
-This finding confirms that in ionic oxides, despite their negative charge, oxygen anions with a low-valent state $x 2$ exhibit a strong net attraction toward electrons rather than repulsion.
-This net attraction arises from the combined effects of ionic bonding, which drives electrons toward oxygen atoms, and the strong nuclear attraction exerted by oxygen.
-Consequently, neutral oxygen atoms and O$^-$ anions naturally serve as electron-gathering centers and potential electron-pairing mediators in high-$T_c$ cuprates and nickelates.
+The competition between the strong ionic bonding, the attraction of oxygen nucleus, and the repulsion of O$^-$ to electrons results in a balanced valence state of O$^{x-}$ (1$< \leq$2) in ionic oxides.
+Notably, in \ce{YBa2Cu3O7}, the average valence states of O$^{x-}$ anions and Cu$^{y+}$ cations are low, calculated as -1.69 and +1.62~\cite{Krakauer1988}, respectively.
+This finding confirms that in ionic oxides, despite their negative charge, O$^{x-}$ anions with a low-valent state $x 2$ exhibit a strong net attraction toward electrons rather than repulsion.
+This net attraction arises from the combined effects of ionic bonding, which drives electrons toward O atoms, and the strong nuclear attraction exerted by oxygen.
+Consequently, neutral O atoms and O$^-$ anions naturally serve as electron-gathering centers and potential electron-pairing mediators in high-$T_c$ oxides.

-Figure~\ref{fig:3} schematically depicts the spatial distribution of electron and hole clouds surrounding O$^{x-}$ anions and metal cations, respectively.
-Moreover, the important connection between electron (hole) cloud and the corresponding electron (hole) Cooper pairing is established through the solid physical foundation of the affinity of O$^-$ (1.46~eV) and O$^{2-}$ (-8.08~eV)~\cite{Atkins2010} and large second ionization energy ($\sim$10-20~eV) of metal atoms~\cite{Kittel2005}. \textit{It is the electrons (holes) located at the indistinct boundary of the atom, furthest from the atomic nucleus and not fully captured by it (the low-valent ion), that undergo pairing under the driving of eV-scale ionic bonding, forming itinerant superconducting Cooper pairs.}
+Figure~\ref{fig:2} schematically depicts the spatial distribution of electron and hole clouds surrounding O$^{x-}$ anions and metal cations, respectively.
+Moreover, the important connection between electron (hole) cloud and the corresponding electron (hole) Cooper pairing is established through the solid physical foundation of the affinity of O$^-$ (1.46~eV) and O$^{2-}$ (-8.08~eV)~\cite{Atkins2010} and large two-electron ionization energy ($\sim$15-28~eV) of metal atoms~\cite{Kittel2005}. \textit{It is the electrons (holes) located at the indistinct boundary of the atom, furthest from the atomic nucleus and not fully captured by it (the low-valent ion), that undergo pairing under the driving of eV-scale ionic bonding, forming itinerant superconducting Cooper pairs.}